Etrama/etrama.github.io/content/posts/2024-06-28-Functastic-python-mastering-functools/index.md

 ## Reduce

-I promise to *try* to restrict my verbose of the subject material ;).
+I promise to *try* to restrict my verbose treatment of the subject material ;).
 It's easier to understand reduce through examples anyway:

 ```python